Ethical Issues in the Digital Age – Challenges for Social Workers Around the Globe

 The impact of technology on human services is a timely and important topic.
 The presentation addresses ethics and politics of technology and draw our attention to its implication to human services.

 Senior Lecturer in Social Work

 Open Polytechnic of New Zealand

 Neil began his academic career at the University of Strathclyde in Glasgow, Scotland where he served as Head of Department and helped to set up and lead the Institute for Research and Innovation in Social Services.
 He migrated to New Zealand in 2009 where he worked as an independent educational consultant and researcher before joining the staff of the Open Polytechnic as a senior lecturer in social work in 2015.
 Neil’s research activity has a focus on human service technology and he has been a member of the board of the Human Services Information Technology Association since 2008 acting as chair of the board between 2014 and 2018.
-Neil is also a member of the editorial collective of Aotearoa New Zealand Social Work, a member of the Reimagining Social Work blogging collective and New Zealand regional editor for the international journal Critical and Radical Social Work.
+Neil is also the current President of the Council for Social Work Education in New Zealand, a member of the Reimagining Social Work blogging collective and New Zealand regional editor for the international journal Critical and Radical Social Work.

 Professor Wong is the Head of Graduate Division at the Department of Social Work, CUHK.
 He teaches information technology in human services, programme planning and evaluation, advanced research methods and social welfare.
 His major research areas include digital inclusion, internet parenting, and social security and retirement protection in Hong Kong and China.